Chronic excessive alcohol use can irritate and erode the protective lining of the stomach.

 Autoimmune gastritis: Autoimmune atrophic gastritis is a chronic inflammatory disease.
 The body's immune system mistakes stomach cells as harmful, disrupting the production of gastric acid.

 Erosive gastritis: Erosive gastritis causes ulcers and bleeding in the protective lining of the stomach.
 While it's typically acute, it can also be chronic.
-Some patients show little to no symptoms, while others experience severe gastritis pain.
+Some patients show little to no symptoms, while others experience severe abdominal pain.

 Alcoholic gastritis: Alcoholic gastritis is caused by the consumption of excessive alcohol.
 Alcohol limits the stomach's ability to produce acids, which leads to inflammation.